Summary

 After the massive impact the global pandemic had energy producers due to the drastic fall in demand, energy companies have apparently learned that the "drill-baby-drill" mantra that caused them to over-produce into an already over-supplied global market was a ticket to nowhere.
 Indeed, that "strategy" was a disaster for energy investors for 10-years, wherein the Energy Sector was the worst performing sector of the entire market (by far...) despite oil making multiple trips to $100+/bbl.
 Today, shale drillers in the US, despite 10s of billions of bbls of proven reserves, a near 100% shale drilling success rate, short-cycle drill-to-pipe times of less than two months, and breakeven points at or below $40/bbl WTI, have decided that "disciplined investment" is the way to go.

 But a warning for investors: don't be fooled by the false narrative being pushed by some energy CEOs and politicians that there is a "shortage" of oil - it's just the opposite: we live in an age of energy abundance (as just shown above), all it takes is shale drillers willing to drill for it, or for OPEC to unleash it.
-However, due to Putin's horrific war-of-choice on Ukraine and the resulting sanctions place on Russia by the United States and its Democratic & NATO allies, and OPEC's decision to keep millions of bpd of production off the global markets, WTI is currently trading close to $97/billion, close to 2.5x the breakeven price of most shale O&G producers these days.
+However, due to Putin's horrific war-of-choice on Ukraine and the resulting sanctions place on Russia by the United States and its Democratic & NATO allies, and OPEC's decision to keep millions of bpd of production off the global markets, WTI is currently trading close to $97/bbl, close to 2.5x the breakeven price of most shale O&G producers these days.
 That being the case, let's take a look at SM Energy to see if it might be a good stock to own as the rally continues.
 We'll start with earnings.

 SM Energy released its Q2 EPS report earlier this month and it was a beat on both the top- (by $0.02/share) and bottom lines (by $176 million).
 Highlights included: